microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/examples/v1.0-beta/Start-MgCommunicationCallParticipantHoldMusic.md

 	}
 	ClientContext = "d45324c1-fcb5-430a-902c-f20af696537c"
 }
-Start-MgCommunicationCallParticipantHoldMusic -CallId $callId -ParticipantId $participantId -BodyParameter $params
+Start-MgBetaCommunicationCallParticipantHoldMusic -CallId $callId -ParticipantId $participantId -BodyParameter $params
 ```
-This example shows how to use the Start-MgCommunicationCallParticipantHoldMusic Cmdlet.
+This example shows how to use the Start-MgBetaCommunicationCallParticipantHoldMusic Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).